 - Don’t panic.
 “Knowledge is power,” Kessler says.
 So don’t freak out, get educated.
 Go online and find out everything you need to know (his firm’s website has a list of helpful resources, and every state has divorce information online).
 Meet with a lawyer — or better yet, more than one lawyer.
 Find out what your rights are, because you do have rights.
 And know that you’re not going to get kicked out of your home immediately just because your husband isn’t paying your rent or mortgage anymore.
 Explain your situation to everyone as soon as possible, and don’t get intimidated into agreeing to a settlement before you’re ready to.

-- Don’t just get a free consultation if you can avoid it.
+- Don’t just get a consultation if you can avoid it.
 Kessler says you’ll get better legal advice if you pay for it.
-There are exceptions, and a free consultation is better than nothing.
+There are exceptions, and a consultation is better than nothing.
 How do you pay for that consultation?
 That leads to the next don’t.

 - Don’t borrow money from family — yet.
 I was surprised when Kessler recommended against borrowing money from family for a lawyer.
 But he says you should save those resources for another time.
 Instead, see if you can borrow against your home or get a credit card.
 If you are financially dependent on your husband, he is responsible for paying for at least part of your representation.
 But you’re less likely to get that money back if you’ve borrowed it from your family.

 - Don’t allow your ex to intimidate you.
 “When your husband tells you that your lawyer just wants to make money, that’s an intimidation tactic,” Kessler says.
 Your husband may know how to scare you, but he doesn’t know how to scare your lawyer.
 If you’re in an acrimonious split, let your lawyer talk with his lawyer.